reacteurope/react-workshop/README.md

 # Lab #6: Mutations

-In this lab your task is to add two mutations to the backend as well as the frontend
+In this lab your task is to make it possible to add ingredients and recipes to our app.
+This needs to be implemented on both the client _and_ the server!

-## Add Ingredient Mutation
+> Tip: Implement the backend first, make the tests pass and verify it works via GraphiQL before jumping to the frontend.

+## Adding ingredients

+### Backend

-You need to add `addIngredient` to your schema and resolvers.
-To extend the schema look for the TODO entry in `server/types/index.js`.
-To extend the resolvers look into `server/resolvers/index.js`.
-The mutation `addIngredient` should accept one argument of name which is a string.
+You need to add an `addIngredient` mutation to your schema and resolvers. (`server/types/index.js`, `server/resolvers/index.js`) The mutation should accept a single argument, `name`, which is a `String`.

+### Frontend

-For the frontend we already provide you an `AddIngredient` component.
-There you need to fill in the GraphQL mutation.
+We provide you with an `AddIngredient` component which you need to hook up with the GraphQL mutation.

-## Add Recipe Mutation
+## Adding recipes

+### Backend

-You need to add `addRecipe` to your schema and resolvers.
-To extend the schema look for the TODO entry in `server/types/index.js`.
-To extend the resolvers look into `server/resolvers/index.js`.
-The mutation `addRecipe` should accept a more complex RecipeInput object containing:
+You need to add an `addRecipe` mutation to your schema and resolvers. (`server/types/index.js`, `server/resolvers/index.js`)

-1. title of type String
-2. vegetarian of type Boolean
+The mutation should accept a more complex `RecipeInput` object as the single argument, which contains:

+1. A `title`, which is a string
+2. If it's `vegetarian` as a boolean
-3. ingredients of type Array of IDs
+3. It's `ingredients` as an array of ingredient IDs
-4. preparation of type Array of Strings
+4. And the `preparation` steps as an array of strings

+### Frontend

-For the frontend we already provide you an `AddRecipe` component.
-There you need to fetch the ingredients to fill the <select>, but also provide the GraphQL mutation.
+We already provide you with an `AddRecipe` component.
+You need to fetch the ingredients to fill the `<select>` and also hook it up with the GraphQL mutation.

 ## Commands